Using Forests in Multivariate Regression Discontinuity Designs: Abstract

 \section{Abstract}

-We discuss estimation and inference of conditional treatment effects in regression discontinuity designs with multiple scores.
-Aside from the commonly used local linear regression approach and a minimax-optimal estimator recently proposed by \citet{IW19}, we consider two estimators based on random forests---honest regression forests and local linear forests---whose construction resembles that of standard local regressions, with theoretical validity following from results in \citet{WA18} and \citet{FTAW20}.
-We design a systematic Monte Carlo study with data generating processes built both from functional forms that we specify and from Wasserstein Generative Adversarial Networks that can closely mimic the observed data.
-We find that no single estimator dominates across all simulations: (i) local linear regressions perform well in univariate settings, but can undercover when multivariate scores are transformed into a univariate score---which is commonly done in practice---possibly due to the ``zero-density" issue of the collapsed univariate score at the transformed cutoff; (ii) good performance of the minimax-optimal estimator depends on accurate estimation of a nuisance parameter and its current implementation only accepts up to two scores; (iii) forest-based estimators are not designed for estimation at boundary points and can suffer from bias in finite sample, but their flexibility in modeling multivariate scores opens the door to a wide range of empirical applications in multivariate regression discontinuity designs.
+We discuss estimation and inference of conditional treatment effects in regression discontinuity (RD) designs with multiple scores.
+In addition to local linear regressions and the minimax-optimal estimator more recently proposed by \citet{IW19}, we argue that two variants of random forests, honest regression forests and local linear forests, should be added to the toolkit of applied researchers working with multivariate RD designs; their validity follows from results in \citet{WA18} and \citet{FTAW20}.
+We design a systematic Monte Carlo study with data generating processes built both from functional forms that we specify and from Wasserstein Generative Adversarial Networks that closely mimic the observed data.
+We find no single estimator dominates across all specifications: (i) local linear regressions perform well in univariate settings, but the common practice of reducing multivariate scores to a univariate one can incur undercoverage, possibly due to vanishing density at the transformed cutoff; (ii) good performance of the minimax-optimal estimator depends on accurate estimation of a nuisance parameter and its current implementation only accepts up to two scores; (iii) forest-based estimators are not designed for estimation at boundary points and are susceptible to finite-sample bias, but their flexibility in modeling multivariate scores opens the door to a wide range of empirical applications, as illustrated by an empirical study of COVID-19 hospital funding with three eligibility criteria.